 - Medical records listing the injuries resulting from the accident

 - Any data contributed by your attorney

 Insurance software programs look carefully at the injuries you sustained as a result of your crash.
 The most important factor taken into account is whether your injuries are permanent.
 However, even non-permanent injuries can lead to fair settlements depending on surrounding circumstances.
 Your settlement value may also increase if your injuries have been objectively proven through diagnostic testing, which is simple for injuries such as broken bones.
 However, more subjective injuries such as movement restrictions, depression, anxiety, headaches, dizziness, visual disturbances and muscle spasms are also worth monetary value according to the algorithms used by insurance software.

-Finally, the insurance software will examine the specific Maryland auto accident lawyer you've hired in order to determine whether he or she has a track record of accepting early settlement offers or fighting to have the settlement amount increased.
+Finally, the insurance software will examine the specific Maryland motor vehicle accident lawyer you’ve hired in order to determine whether he or she has a track record of accepting early settlement offers or fighting to have the settlement amount increased.
 Your final settlement amount may ultimately be higher if the insurance company determines that your attorney has a history of taking cases to trial and fighting for larger settlements.